 When Christianity came to the British Isles, the church tried to take attention away from these pagan rituals by placing a Christian holiday on the same day.
 The Christian festival, the Feast of All Saints, acknowledges the saints of the Christian faith in much the same way that Samhain had paid tribute to the pagan gods.
 The customs of Samhain survived anyway, and eventually became intertwined with the Christian holiday.
 Through social networking, mass media, television etc this custom has become popular internationally.

-In Islam any practice which does not have its origins in Divine Scripture and The Sunnah is totally prohibited.
-This applies to many Pagan practices such as Halloween, Valentine’s Day etc.
+In Islam, any practice which has its origins in Paganism is totally prohibited.
+This applies to many practices such as Halloween, Valentine’s Day etc.